airborne-commando/OPSEC-OSINT-Tools/HUMINT.md

 | ----------------- | ------------------------------------------- | ----------------------------------------------------- |
 | RUMINT            | Early warnings, new leads, public sentiment | Unverified, unreliable, risk of disinformation        |
 | HUMINT            | In-depth, contextual, adaptable             | Source-dependent, risk of deception, operational risk |

+---

+> HUMINT is a critical component of both professional intelligence operations and everyday information gathering.
+It emphasizes the power of direct human engagement in understanding environments, people, and events.